Exclusive: Newly obtained bodycam footage shows moment DC police officer attacked by pro-Trump rioters - KTVZ

 “Who needs a break?
 Let’s get some fresh guys up front,” Fanone says at one point in the video, speaking to his fellow officers struggling to hold the tunnel against a growing wave of rioters.

-“Come on MDP, dig in!
+“Come on MPD, dig in!
 Push them back!” he says seconds later.
 “That’s it, MPD.
 Push them the f**k out.”

 Comments